greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 ### <a id="topic8"></a>Remove PL/Java Support for a Database

 Use the `DROP EXTENSION` command to remove support for PL/Java from a database.
-For example, this command disables the PL/Java language in the `testdb` database:
+For example, this command deactivates the PL/Java language in the `testdb` database:

 ```
 $ psql -d testdb -c 'DROP EXTENSION pljava;'